SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 We apologise that function documentation is not available at this moment and is still a work in progress.
 Do help us if you can.

 I understand that some may prefer to have online documentation.
 Unfortunately, I do not have the expertise to do that for vba code at this point of time.

+## Input data 📊

+We understand that the types of input data `MSTemplate_Creator` can accept is limited.
+If there are other data, you believe the software could potentially expand.
+Do let us know and send us a shareable sample of this dataset.
+This is so that we can put this test data in our unit test and others who wish to contribute on this can have something to test on.
+We seek your understanding if the progress is slow as we have limited manpower and expertise.

 ## Contribute code 📝